User37som/libbitcoin/bx stealth shared.md

 PUBKEY               A Base16 EC public key.
 Either the scan or ephemeral
                      public key.
 ```
 Through the public exchange of public keys two parties can obtain a shared secret.
 The secret is unlocked by each only through possession of the private key corresponding to the exchanged public key.
+In stealth terminology the scan key pair is created by the receiver and the ephemeral key pair is created by the spender.
+The scan key pair can be safely reused and the ephemeral key pair should be unique for each payment.
 ### Example 1
 scan secret, ephemeral public key
 ```sh